swift-server/sswg/proposals/0022-discordbm.md

 ## Motivation

 The Server-Side Swift community lacks a maintained and robust package to communicate with Discord.
-This is important because Discord is gaining more and more popularity amongst communities and has already replaced Slack as the go-to place Open Source communities.
+This is important because Discord is gaining more and more popularity amongst communities and has already replaced Slack as the go-to place for Open Source communities.
 A lot of successful projects and languages such as `Rust`, `Python`, `Vue` have chosen Discord as the place for their community.

 ## Proposed solution

-`DiscordBM` provides an elegant, robust, type-safe, swifty and [insert positive word here] way to communicate with Discord's bot APIs.
+DiscordBM provides an elegant, robust, type-safe, swifty and [insert positive word here] way to communicate with Discord's bot APIs.
 This can be useful to bridge the gap between the Swift community and Discord bots.

 ## Detailed design

 DiscordBM is a big library (38K+ lines based on Github contribution stats) so it would be very difficult for me as a writer and you as readers, if I were to explain the library design in full.
 Regardless I'll try my best to go into implementation details without making the proposal way too long and boring.

-DiscordBM not only comes with the core and necessary means to communicate with Discord, but also has a bunch of convenience or useful stuff that users might otherwise need to make themselves.
+DiscordBM not only comes with the core and necessary means to communicate with Discord, but also has a bunch of convenience or useful stuff that users might otherwise need to implement themselves.
 I'll try to explain the core implementation in detail, and briefly mention the rest.

 ### Core Of DiscordBM